-Despite their beautiful colors and patterns, there are many lethal snakes in the world that have the potential to kill you with just one bite.
+Despite their beautiful colors and patterns, there are many lethal snakes in the world that can kill you with just one venomous (poisonous) bite.
+These snakes are always found in the warmer, tropical parts of the world.

-Many snakes have the potential to kill humans.
-We’ll take you through the most poisonous snakes on earth, with the most lethal bites.
-We’ll also let you know which snakes are responsible for the most human deaths.
+Many snakes possess deadly venom, but most prefer to use this scarce resource sparingly.
+We’ll walk you through the most poisonous snakes on earth.
+We’ll then let you know which snakes cause the most human deaths.

 Before we get started, how do we define the “deadliest” or “most dangerous” snakes?